 Just a few tips to make this roasted brussels sprouts salad with balsamic vinaigrette perfectly.

-- When prepping the brussels sprouts, you can either thinly slice them with a knife (I prefer this method) or use a mandolin to thinly shave them.
+- When prepping the brussels sprouts, you can thinly slice them with a knife (like I prefer) or use a mandolin to thinly shave them.
 Totally up to you!

 - An integral component of this roasted shaved brussels sprout salad is the vinaigrette.
 A sweet honey and fig balsamic vinaigrette to be specific.
-I opted to use a fig balsamic because every single fig jam had more cane sugar than figs lol.
-But you could use fig jam paired with regular balsamic if you like.
+I opted to use fig balsamic vinegar, but you could use fig jam paired with regular balsamic vinegar.

 PrintRoasted Brussels Sprouts Salad